OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - **Protected Until First User Authentication (NSFileProtectionCompleteUntilFirstUserAuthentication)**: The file can be accessed as soon as the user unlocks the device for the first time after booting.
 It can be accessed even if the user subsequently locks the device and the class key is not removed from memory.

 - **No Protection (NSFileProtectionNone)**: The key for this protection class is protected with the UID only.
-The class key is stored in "[Effaceable Storage](https://www.safaribooksonline.com/library/view/hacking-and-securing/9781449325213/ch01s03.html "Effaceable Storage")," which is a region of flash memory on the iOS device that allows the storage of small amounts of data.
+The class key is stored in "Effaceable Storage", which is a region of flash memory on the iOS device that allows the storage of small amounts of data.
 This protection class exists for fast remote wiping (immediate deletion of the class key, which makes the data inaccessible).

 All class keys except `NSFileProtectionNone` are encrypted with a key derived from the device UID and the user's passcode.
 As a result, decryption can happen only on the device itself and requires the correct passcode.